Pokémon Gold, Silver and Crystal Version

 - Can be in Johto or Kanto.
 Kanto has received a huge upgrade from the rather barren version in GSC, so don't be afraid of it.

 - Difficulty levels can mostly be ignored.
 Trainer and gym levels are determined by your number of badges so you won't encounter anything you can't beat.
+Wild Pokémon levels can be a concern but there are always ways around this.

 - Progression obstacles are removed so you don't need to factor in Sudowoodo or HM availability.